elisim/facial-segmentation-pytorch/README.md

 **Please use the data from the V2 folder**, but feel free to split the train/test as you see fit.
 **Note**: the github repo is just for the data, you may disregard all the rest.

-## Guidelines

-You are not expected to achieve state of the art results (or near that).
-Network should be simple enough to train on the CPU with reasonable time (upto 15 min).

-You may use numpy ,matplotlib and python builtins. (+library of your choice to read images).
-**Make sure you write the network and training loop from scratch using PyTorch building blocks (i.e. conv/relu/bn).**

-## How To Submit

-If possible use a jupyter notebook, to show code + code “walk-through” + results + explanations.
-**Make sure you explain your architecture and main blocks in the training scheme.
-Also elaborate on the results with analysis.**

 ## Download dataset
 ```bash
 >>> bash download_dataset.sh